akka/akka/akka-docs/src/main/paradox/io-tcp.md

 ---
-project.description: Using TCP with Akka.
+project.description: Low level API for using TCP with classic actors.
 ---
 # Using TCP